hexbatch/apple-core/v1/docs/layers/a-core-layers/instance.md

   * figures out format asked for (json, html) and passes that format to the route being dispatched

+Basic user management
+* freeze users (user cannot use api, gets message about why)
+* delete users (removes user in layer, keeps core user)
+* able to use the rate api
+* Does maintenance on the tokens used by the outer layers
+* add user manually with pw
+* login user with pw

+Job Queues
+* Reviews stuck jobs, and can terminate them
+* Sees job metrics and outputs
+* Can see all job logs

 # instance description and admin lists for instance

 The instance is represented by a user (will create it here, if not existing, and store reference to it).